kumaryash-24/Job-Search/README.md

 Made with ❤️ by Kumar Yash
 📩 Email: kumaryash24042002@gmail.com

 “Opportunities don't happen.
 You create them.
-Career's Rise helps you do just that.”
+Job Portal helps you do just that.”

  Job Portal – Bringing Talent and Opportunity
 Built with 💻, ☕, and ❤️ for developers, job seekers, and recruiters.